hferguson/ImportExportTool/README.md

 Note: Java 8 or higher is fine.

-2) If you are reading this readme.txt from within the zip file, unpack the contents to the directory of your choice;
+2) If you are reading this on GitHub, click the "Clone or Download" button and select the Zip file option which will download this file and all the contents as a zip.
+Unpack the contents to the directory of your choice;

 3) Open runUtil.bat in the editor of your choice (i.e. notepad)
 	a) Change JREDIR to the location of your Java runtime environment (i.e. C:\Program Files\jre7 )